JasGr/hello-world/README.md

 My name is JasGr,

-I want to be a programmer.
+I want to be become a front end developer.